 4. Use “The 5-Finger Rule” to determine if the book your child is reading is an appropriate reading level.
 For each word your child cannot read (decode) or does not know the meaning of, have them put up one finger.
 If they put up more than five fingers, the book is too hard.

 5. Read a variety of genres to your child, including materials that are above your child’s reading level.
 Stop frequently to ask your child the meaning of words, idioms, and phrases to increase their vocabulary and comprehension.

 6. Take time to celebrate your child’s successes.
 First, recognize that the task may not have been easy.
 Second, acknowledge the effort put into completing the task.
-Lastly, provide specific praise for what your child did well.
+Last, provide specific praise for what your child did well.

 7. Provide opportunities to nurture your child’s cognitive strengths.
-Dyslexia is highly correlated with numerous positive traits including curiosity, imagination, creativity, strong visual-spatial skills, excellent verbal skills, the ability to see “the big picture,” and think outside the box.
+Dyslexia is highly correlated with numerous positive traits, including curiosity, imagination, creativity, strong visual-spatial skills, excellent verbal skills, the ability to see “the big picture,” and think outside the box.